Work Abroad Leading Adventure Tours

 How to Make Your Trips Pay

-When I tell people what I do for living their reaction is almost always the same.
-"You're so lucky” they say, or “you’ve got my dream job”.
-In the last four years working as an adventure tour leader I have lead tours in over fifteen different countries.
+When I tell people what I do for a living, their reaction is almost always the same.
+"You're so lucky," they would say, or "You've got my dream job."
+In the last four years as an adventure tour leader, I have led tours in over fifteen countries.
 I have taken groups hiking and rafting in Patagonia, elephant riding in Vietnam, and camping in Peru.
-I have lead camel riding trips in Jordan, Egypt, and Morocco, and just a couple of months ago I lead a jeep safari across the Tibetan plateau to Lhasa.
+I have guided camel riding trips in Jordan, Egypt, and Morocco, and recently I steered a jeep safari across the Tibetan plateau to Lhasa.

-I have lead forays closer to home too, some gentle rambles in Spain, Greece, and Turkey, as well as an overland train journey from London to Damascus.
-In the process, I have made hundreds of new friends, learnt a language, and saved a tidy sum.
+I have to lead forays closer to home, some gentle rambles in Spain, Greece, and Turkey, and an overland train journey from London to Damascus.
+In the process, I have made hundreds of new friends, learned a language, and saved a tidy sum.

 So I can see their point.
-In many ways I do have a "dream’ job."
-However, luck really has very little to do with it.
+In many ways, I do have a "dream job."
+However, luck has very little to do with it.

-While many simply don a backpack and hit the road, for those for whom time is a constraint, or Traveling alone is a concern, signing up with a small group tour operator is often the way to go.
+While many throw on a backpack and hit the road, for those with time constraints or who are concerned about traveling alone, signing up with a small group tour operator is often the way to go.

-Traveling this way has other important benefits too.
-Tour operators will organise almost every detail of your trip, from hotels and transportation to guides and porters, saving you the time and energy required in doing it yourself.
+Traveling this way has other significant benefits as well.
+Tour operators will organize almost every detail of your trip, from hotels and transportation to guides and porters, saving you the time and energy required to do so yourself.

-With their expertise, and contacts in the region, tour operators can often offer more interesting, ‘off the beaten track’ itineraries, and can access areas otherwise off limits to the independent traveller.
+With their expertise and contacts in the region, tour operators can often offer more attractive, "off the beaten track" itineraries and can access areas otherwise off-limits to the independent traveler.

-As a passenger on a tour you'll meet a group of likeminded individuals with whom to share your experience, and have plenty of backup should you be robbed, civil war break out, or a tsunami hit.
+As a passenger on a tour, you'll meet a group of like-minded individuals to share your experience and have plenty of backup should you be robbed, a civil war breaks out, or a tsunami hits.

-The tours themselves are designed around a set itinerary in a specific geographic region, sometimes in a single country, but often passing through a number of neighbouring countries.
-Where mainstream tour operators will focus on famous sites, resorts, and upmarket hotels and restaurants, adventure tour operators spend time in places which offer real insight in to local life, take part in activities which aren't strictly relaxing, and travel in small groups of no more than about sixteen people.
+The tours are designed around a set itinerary in a specific geographic region, sometimes in a single country but often passing through many neighboring countries.
+Where mainstream tour operators will focus on famous sites, resorts, and upmarket hotels and restaurants, adventure tour operators spend time in places that offer real insight into local life, participate in activities that aren't strictly relaxing, and travel in small groups of about 16 people.

-When small group tours first began in the1960s with organised hiking trips to Nepal, and overland truck journeys following classic routes like London to Kathmandu, the trips were demanding and facilities were basic.
+Small group tours began in the1960s with organized hiking trips to Nepal and overland truck journeys following classic routes like London to Kathmandu, the trips were demanding, and facilities were basic.

-However, some forty-five years on tours operate in just about every feasible destination that is not otherwise war-torn or blacklisted by the foreign office.
-Antarctica, Iran, Cambodia, and Vietnam, as well as much more conventional destinations like Spain, Australia, or the Seychelles.
+However, after 50+ years of doing such tours, operators work in almost every feasible destination that is not otherwise war-torn or blacklisted by the foreign office.
+Small group tours go to Antarctica, Iran, Cambodia, Vietnam, and more conventional destinations like Spain, Australia, or the Seychelles.

-While many specialist agencies have their niche, the big operators now offer the full works, whether it’s walking, cycling, kayaking, camping, cultural immersion or all of the above, there’s something for everyone, and different grades of luxury to suit all.
+While many specialist agencies have their niche, the big operators now offer a comprehensive package, including walking, cycling, kayaking, camping, cultural immersion, or all of the above.
+Now tours offer something for everyone, and different grades from budget to luxury to suit every traveler's need.

 Tours operate the world over, and every tour needs a leader.

-The possibilities are endless as an adventure tour leader, especially working for the larger companies that offer the widest range of tours.
-Some tour leaders are endless seekers of new experiences jumping from country to country trying to see as much as possible during their career, while others find something, or indeed somewhere they love and decide to stick to it, becoming experts in their chosen field.
+The possibilities are endless as an adventure tour leader, especially working for the larger companies that offer the most comprehensive range of tours.
+Some tour leaders are eternal seekers of new experiences, jumping from country to country and trying to see as much as possible during their careers.
+Others find something, or somewhere they love and decide to stick to it, becoming experts in their chosen field.

-But whether it be hiking and kayaking, or leading luxury cultural tours, being a Middle East specialist or an expert in all things Latin American, the basic tenets of tour leading are almost exactly the same.
+But whether it be hiking and kayaking, leading luxury cultural tours, being a Middle East specialist, or an expert in all things Latin American, the basic tenets of tour guiding are almost the same.

 A tour leader is a guide, babysitter, teacher, and entertainer all rolled into one.
 As the only non-paying customer on the tour, the entire responsibility of the group is yours.
-From their arrival at the airport on day one, to checking them in weeks later for their return flight, you will guide them through the tour itinerary, see that the group gels, and ensure that they all return home in one piece, with a bunch of new experiences and an address book full of new friends.
+From their arrival at the airport on day one to checking them in weeks later for their return flight, you will guide them through the tour itinerary, see that the group develops chemistry, and ensure that all participants return home in one piece, with a bunch of new experiences and an address book full of new friends.

-From briefing them on local culture, religion, history, or any other aspect of the region that takes their interest, to entertaining them over dinner, the role of the tour leader is a varied one.
-Moreover, with no boss in the same country, let alone the same city to look over your shoulder, there is more autonomy than you could shake a hiking stick at.
+From briefing them on local culture, religion, history, or any other aspect of the region that provokes their interest to entertaining the group over dinner, the role of the tour leader is varied.
+Moreover, with your boss very seldom in the same country, let alone the same city, to look over your shoulder, there is more autonomy than you could shake at with a hiking stick.

-It is exotic, but tour leading is also very hard work.
-Usually you will spend several months in a region leading back-to-back tours without a single day off.
+It is exotic, but tour leading is also challenging work.
+Usually, you will spend several months in a region leading back-to-back tours without a single day off.
 You'll be the first one up in the morning and the last one to get to bed at night, and when things don't go as planned (not necessarily due to any fault of the tour leader), the clients will look to you to voice their complaints.
-You will lose touch with friends and family back home, and become all too familiar with living out of a hotel room, and unpacking and repacking all your possessions into a single backpack on an almost daily basis.
+You will lose touch with friends and family back home and become all too familiar with living out of a hotel room.
+You unpack and repack all your possessions into a single backpack almost daily.

-But for those with enough patience and energy, tour leading can be the most rewarding job in the world.
-Moreover, with all your expenses usually included or otherwise free, you will have the opportunity to save money like never before.
+But tour leading can be the most rewarding job for those with enough patience and energy.
+Moreover, with all your expenses usually included or otherwise free, you can save money like never before.

 Application and Qualifications

-Most tour leaders usually work two to three years before they are expected to move on, settle down, or burn out with exhaustion.
-As such, adventure tour operators are always recruiting to accommodate this high turnover.
+Most tour leaders work two to three years before they can expect to move on, settle down, or burn out with exhaustion.
+As a result, adventure tour operators are constantly recruiting to accommodate turnover.
 The application procedure is much like any other.
-Most tour operators have pages on their website pertaining to this process, and/or a downloadable application form.
+Most tour operators have pages about this process and a downloadable application form on their website.

-The form leads to an interview, which if successful leads to a training period within the home country.
-This can take many forms, but the idea is that your potential employers can see how you interact with others, and how you perform under various, often-stressful scenarios.
-The final stage of your training takes places abroad, shadowing an existing tour leader, and learning the realities of life on the road.
+The form leads to an interview, which, if successful, leads to a training period within the home country.
+The training can take many forms, but the idea is that your potential employers can see how you interact with others and how you perform under various, often-stressful scenarios.
+The final stage of your training occurs abroad, shadowing an existing tour leader and learning the realities of life on the road.

-To say that anyone can apply is not strictly true as some tour operators do stipulate certain qualifications.
-For example, some of the overland truck companies like Dragoman which drive across the length and breadth of Africa, a driving license is mandatory and/or a mechanical qualification.
-Other operators with claims as specialists in a certain region (Journeys Latin America) or activity (KE hiking and climbing) will of course demand that their leaders speak the required language or are proficient in the relevant field.
-However, many of the larger companies like Exodus and Explore that run tours across the board are more often than not seeking able, intelligent and resourceful individuals of all ages, backgrounds and professions to lead their tours.
+To say that anyone can apply is not strictly true.
+Some tour operators do stipulate specific qualifications.
+For example, for some overland truck companies like Dragoman, who drive across the length and breadth of Africa, a driving license, as is a mechanical qualification, is mandatory.
+Other operators with claims as specialists in a particular region or activity will demand that their leaders speak the required language or are proficient in the relevant field.
+However, many larger companies like Exodus and Explore, which run tours worldwide, often seek able, intelligent, and resourceful individuals of all ages, backgrounds, and professions to lead their tours.

 Anybody can become an adventure tour leader.
-Of course it helps if you are fluent in a dozen languages, have a PhD in anthropology, or have traveled to over a hundred countries.
+Of course, it helps if you are fluent in a dozen languages, have a Ph.D. in anthropology, or have traveled to over a hundred countries.
 However, it is certainly not essential.
-Ultimately, what you need is a bit of common sense, travel experience, people skills, and the desire to swap the safety and security of your home country in favour of an altogether more interesting yet transient existence.
+Ultimately, it would help if you have a bit of common sense, travel experience, people skills, and the desire to swap the safety and security of your home country in favor of an altogether more exciting yet transient existence.
 The one thing you do not have to be is lucky.